Image 1 of 4

 Planning Applications in Pendle

-Contextual Planning Support in Pendle
+Creative Planning Advice in Pendle

 Pendle in Lancashire includes Nelson, Colne, and Barnoldswick.
 About 12.1% of the district is Green Belt, framing urban edges and protecting surrounding villages.
 Known for industrial heritage, historic towns, and rural landscapes, planning focuses on residential, commercial, and conversion projects.
-We can advise and support projects across Pendle.

 In the last year Pendle decided 436 applications which is well below the national average of 988.
 The approval rate was 86% (roughly equal to the national average of 88%) and 64% of applications were decided on time, (slightly above the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Pendle performs relative to other LPAs in our LPA hub.